API Reference

 TSIDataSpline

-A container struct that holds a cubic interpolator for the monthly mean total solar irradiance.
+A container struct that holds a cubic interpolator for the monthly mean total solar irradiance, from the CMIP record of the Sun's irradiance at 1 au.

 The spline is a function of date between 1850-01-15T12:00 and 2229-12-15T12:00.
 Dates outside this range will result in NaN.